midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 ## Terminology

+- A Compact source _program_ is a set of contract definitions and pure circuit definitions along with supporting items.
-- A _program_ is a set of `module`, `contract`, and type definitions, along with `include`, `import`, and `export` declarations. !!!
+- A Compact _contract_ is a set of ledger declarations, witness declarations, and circuit definitions, along with supporting items.
-- The _executable_ of a contract is the JavaScript output of the Compact compiler.
+- In both case, _supporting items_ are pragmas, include forms, module definitions, import declarations, export declarations, type (struct and enum) definitions, and external circuit declarations.
+- The _target files_ produced by the Compact compiler for a contract contain the executable TypeScript code (in the form of a TypeScript declaration file and a JavaScript implementation file), the proof circuits, and the proof keys for the contract.
 - The _ledger state_ of a contract is the portion of the contract state that is stored at a contract address on the ledger.
 - The _private state_ of a contract is the state that is queried or updated by the witnesses declared in a contract.
-- The _runtime_ of a contract is the portion of the contract executable that is responsible for managing the intermediate ledger and private states throughout the execution of a circuit.
+- The _runtime_ of a contract is the portion of the contract executable code that is responsible for managing the intermediate ledger and private states throughout the execution of a circuit.
 - An _instance_ of a contract is a specific deployed instantiation of a contract type, with its own ledger and private state.
-- An _inter-contract call_ is when a circuit in one contract calls a circuit defined in another contract.
+- An _inter-contract call_ is when a circuit in one contract calls a circuit defined in another contract directly and as part of a single transaction.
-  Some other smart contract systems calls this an "internal" contract call.
+  (Some other smart contract systems call this an "internal" contract call, but we use the term "inter-contract" to avoid confusion with other, more obvious meanings for "internal".)

 ## Problem Statement